Theoretical study on \eta'--> 4 pions: Introduction

-This work is organized as follows.
-In section 2 we briefly review the effective chiral theory of mesons which has been applied in this paper.
-In section 3 we calculate $\eta' \rightarrow \pi^+\pi^-\pi^+\pi^-$ branching ratio by considering contributions of triangle and box diagrams, and with the use of isospin relation we relate this branching ratio to $\eta' \rightarrow \pi^+\pi^- \pi^0\pi^0$.
+This work is organized as follows: In section 2, we briefly review the effective chiral theory of mesons which has been applied in this paper.
+In section 3, we calculate $\eta' \rightarrow \pi^+\pi^-\pi^+\pi^-$ branching ratio by evaluating triangle and box anomalies, and with the use of isospin relation we connect this branching ratio to $\eta' \rightarrow \pi^+\pi^-\pi^0\pi^0$.
 We summarize our results in section 4.